Via Francigena - Canterbury to Rome

 Tues 11 September 2018

-Arras to Bapaume (23km) We left at about 08.45 and spent about an hour walking out through the suburbs.
-We finally got into the countryside and after a few kilometers came to our first World War I cemetery - the Sunken Road Cemetery which was very striking with the white gravestones shining in the sunlight.
+Arras to Bapaume (23km) We left at about 08.45 and spent about an hour walking out through the suburbs along the D917.
+Then, we turned off right on a smaller road and finally got into the countryside.
+After a few kilometers we came to our first World War I cemetery - the Sunken Road Cemetery which was very striking with the white gravestones shining in the sunlight.
 A little further on we turned right and came to an unexpected VF sign pointing off left into the woods.

 This far, we had been following the “book” which we carried on our iphone and ipad.
 I started along the new path but Gilly called me back and we consulted the map and book before agreeing to follow the sign, which apparently followed the GR145.
 It was pleasant walking through the woods, but we soon found it was leading us in the wrong direction over towards a village on the wrong road.
 We emerged from the woods briefly and met a parallel track.
 We consulted our Pocket Earth map.
 By striking off along the track, we could rejoin the book route at the village of Hamelincourt.
 Gillian was a bit annoyed that we had been led astray, and set off at a fast pace leaving me trailing in her wake.
 It took us about 1.5 Km to reach a road and then another Km into the village.
 In the heat, I was lagging behind.